bmf-san/ggc/CONTRIBUTING.md

    - Provide clear, helpful error messages
    - Add examples in help text
    - Ensure command behavior is intuitive

+## Demo Assets

+The animated demos in `docs/demos/generated` are recorded with VHS.
+Install `vhs`, `ttyd`, and `ffmpeg`, then run `make demos` (or `make docs`) whenever a change affects the showcased workflows.
+Temporary git fixtures are created automatically under `docs/demos/workspaces/` and wiped during each run.

 ## Testing
 - macOS/Linux/WSL2 are recommended environments